Testing

 • Treatment for hepatitis C uses direct-acting antiviral medication (DAA).

-• This medication stops the hepatitis C virus from reproducing.
+• Direct-acting antiviral medication (DAA) stops the hepatitis C virus from reproducing.

-• This medications are very good at their job.
-They focus only on the virus, which means fewer side effects for you.
+• Direct-acting antiviral medication (DAA) focuses only on the hepatitis C virus, which means fewer side effects for you.

 Is the cost of medication covered?